-Formerly, this national park and the village Andasibe had the french name Périnet, which derived from French Henri Périnet, who built the train station nearby in the beginning of 20th century.
+Formerly, this national park and the village Andasibe had the french name Périnet, which derived from French Henri Périnet, who built the train station nearby at the beginning of the 20th century.
 Today it is a complex of national parks wearing the Malagasy name Andasibe-Mantadia.
-The Malagasy name Andasibe means as much as “big camp”, which points to the meaning of this village to the first biologists, botanists and other scientists, who discovered Madagascar in 18th century for the first time.
+The Malagasy name Andasibe means as much as “big camp”, which points to the meaning of this village to the first biologists, botanists, and other scientists, who discovered Madagascar in the 18th century for the first time.

-The village Andasibe is located only 130 km east of Antananarivo and therefore only few hours away from the capital of Madagascar, in the region Alaotra Mangoro.
+The village Andasibe is located only 130 km east of Antananarivo and therefore only a few hours away from the capital of Madagascar, in the region Alaotra Mangoro.
 The easy accessibility is one of many advantages.
 The national park is situated nearby RN2 on the way to Toamasina (Tamatave).
-Prefered travel option is the own car including a driver, but Taxibrousse drive there regularly, too.
-Sadly, the last ones tend to be late, have accidents and are usually overcrowded.
-Unfortunately, RN2 has worsen during the last years, so you up to date need about four hours to drive from Tana to Andasibe.
+The preferred travel option is the own car including a driver, but Taxibrousse drives there regularly, too.
+Sadly, the last ones tend to be late, have accidents, and are usually overcrowded.
+Unfortunately, RN2 has worsened during the last years, so you up to date need about four hours to drive from Tana to Andasibe.

 Information about the national park: